 During the early history of the nation, John Wesley Hunt became a leading landowner and businessman in Kentucky and one of the wealthiest men in the western part of the country.
 His business empire included interest in banking, horse breeding, agriculture and hemp manufacturing.
 Among his business associates were Henry Clay and John Jacob Astor.

 Confederate General John Hunt Morgan was christened “Thunderbolt of the Confederacy” by an South and described as "King of the Horse Thieves” by Northern sympathizers.
 Morgan legends abound from his dramatic escape from a federal prison to a ride through the Hunt-Morgan House on horseback to kiss his mother goodbye.

 Dr. Thomas Hunt Morgan brought international fame to the family and the Bluegrass by becoming the first Kentuckian to win a Nobel Prize.
 Morgan graduated in 1886 from the State College of Kentucky, later the University of Kentucky, and received his doctorate from Johns Hopkins University.
 He co-authored The Mechanics of Mendelian Heredity, which established the fruit fly as the model agent for the study of genetics.
 He received the Nobel Prize in Physiology in 1933.

 The Alexander T. Hunt Civil War Museum

-The Alexander T. Hunt Civil War Museum, located on the second floor of the Hunt-Morgan House, features an extensive collection of Civil War relics and memorabilia.
-The museum is maintained in part by the Morgan’s Men Association, which was originally formed by Confederate soldiers serving under General John Hunt Morgan and their descendants.
+The Alexander T. Hunt Civil War Museum, located on the second floor of the Hunt-Morgan House, features an extensive collection of Civil War relics and memorabilia for education purposes.